“And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”

-Whatever we do whether by lip or life, creed or conduct, we do it with a given norm in mind.
+Whatever we do, whether by lip or life, creed or conduct, we do it with a given norm in mind.

 The “name of the Lord Jesus” means under the authority and approval of Jesus.
 Everything we do must fall under the motivation of the approval of Jesus.
 This will clarify any doubt of selfishness in our service to him.
 The approval of Jesus gives dignity and purpose to all that we do for him.

 In Christianity it is the name of the Lord Jesus that makes the difference.
 He is the standard by which we measure life.
 It was never necessary for Jesus to recall anything he ever said.
 He never confessed any act of aberrance.
-His name stands for integrity, quality, perfection and honesty.
+His name stands for integrity, quality, perfection, and honesty.
 So whatever we do, it must be done in his name.

 “Do all”–nothing is exempt from this standard of action.
 God does not want us to treat anything as insignificant or without value.
 The smallest act has significance in the Christian life.
 Nothing is too small.
 Nothing is too ordinary.
 God does not want us to treat anything we do indifferently.

 Notice that Paul does not give a rule for every situation.
 He gives an overarching principle.
 He says simply that we measure every motive on the norm of the criterion of Christ.
-Whatever we do at work or home or play, if we do it with this standard then it will have blessed eternal consequence.
+Whatever we do at work or home or play, if we do it with this standard, then it will have blessed eternal consequence.

 Jesus is the norm by which we measure the direction of our lives.

-Everything we say and do are to be put under the Lordship of Christ.
+Everything we say and do is to be put under the Lordship of Christ.
 If God were to give you a report card on the motives that compel your deeds, what grade would God give you?
 Living for the name of the Lord Jesus clarifies our motives.

 Jesus is the norm for conduct; he is our standard.
 Everything we do must be done in the authority and strength of Christ.
-Everything we do is motivated by our relationship to him.
+Everything we do is motivated by our relationship with him.
 Every act can be an act of worship.